ike091/chameleon-slate/slate-on-chameleon.md

-# Creating a SLATE Cluster on Chameleon
+# Launching a SLATE Cluster on Chameleon

-**Chameleon:**

-* Obtain Chameleon credentials
-* Join a project
-* Create a reservation for one instance and one floating public IP
-* Launch one CentOS 7 instance, with a floating public IP mapped to the instance's private interface
+## Chameleon Setup

+To run a SLATE cluster on [Chameleon](https://www.chameleoncloud.org/), you must first have access to a Chameleon account, as well as be on an existing Chameleon project.
+The [Chameleon Getting Started Guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html) contains lots of useful information about this.

+Once you have access to the Chameleon testbed, create a reservation for one instance and one floating public IP address.
+Then, instantiate one CentOS 7 instance, and associate the previously allocated floating public IP to this instance.
+More detailed instructions regarding this process can also be found in the [Getting Started Guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html).
+If you would like to setup a multiple-node cluster, provision additional machines at this time.

+Now, we are ready to set up a Kubernetes cluster on this machine.

+## Kubernetes Cluster Setup

 * Set up Ansible playbook according to instructions here: [SLATE Cluster Creation with Kubespray and Ansible](https://slateci.io/docs/cluster/automated/introduction.html).
-*

 * Run playbook: `ansible-playbook -i inventory/<CLUSTER_NAME>/hosts.yaml --become --become-user=root -u <SSH_USER> cluster.yml`